cschladetsch/RpnConversionAndIntegrator/Readme.md

 ## Notes

 Uses best practice C++20.
-The code is simple and well structured, and avooid long functions and high cyclomatic complexity.
+The code is simple and well structured, and avoid long functions and high cyclomatic complexity.
 Uses `std::views` and other C++20 libraries to do this.

 This is a non-trivial task.
 Extensive test cases are not provded.

-Uses std::copy and std::transform to reduce loop statements.
+Uses `std::copy` and `std::transform` to reduce use of troublesome loop statements.
+I should write a paper called "The problem with Loop Statements in C++".

 To be clear, valid input tokens are:
 * `*` `/` `+` `-` `^` `x`
 * A `double` value represented as a string.

+It is relatively trivial to extend this.
+The code was designed to be readily extensible.
+To find something far more sophisticated (distributed, multi-language, synchronised executable environment with co-routines, see [KAI](https://github.com/cschladetsch/KAI) for C++ or [Pyro(https://github.com/cschladetsch/Pyro) for C#.

 ## Sample Output